LA CASA DE SATANAS

 La Casa de Satanas has also produced one-or-two-night-only extreme Valentine’s Day shows, including a 2018 run in Brooklyn.

 Themes—including Powerless and Bad Blood—change every year and sometimes only loosely structure the experiences.
-While La Casa de Satanas maintains a commitment to intense physicality and disorientation across its shows, they do not seem to pride themselves on making guests “safety” out.
+While they maintain a commitment to intense physicality and disorientation across its shows, they do not seem to pride themselves on making guests “safety” out.
 But don’t think that means you’ll make it through unscathed because this is a tough show that will push you in intense ways.